 Prepaid cards, also known as prepaid debit cards, let you load money onto a card and use it just as you would a debit card.
-Unlike other debit cards, though, a prepaid card doesn’t draw directly from your checking account.
+Unlike debit cards, however, a prepaid card doesn’t draw directly from your checking account.
 Instead, cardholders load money onto — or “prepay” — the card, spend those funds and then load money again if they wish to continue using it.
 (With many prepaid cards you can directly deposit and transfer funds from your bank account.)

 There are limits to what you can do with a prepaid card.
-For instance, you may not be able to use a prepaid card to hold a car rental or hotel reservation.
-Fees — for opening the card, keeping the account, loading money or using it for purchases — vary but they can be high.
-A prepaid card is more costly to use than, for example, an ATM card or checking account.
-And debit cards carry less consumer protections than credit cards in the case of a dispute over merchandise you purchased with one of these cards.
+For instance, you may not be able to use one to hold a car rental or hotel reservation.
+Fees — often applied for opening the card, keeping the account, loading money or using it for purchases — vary but they can be high.
+A prepaid card is generally more costly to use than, for example, an ATM card or checking account.

 On the upside, there’s no need to make a deposit that’s held by the bank, as you would with a secured credit card.
 A prepaid card can be used just like a check, and it’s more convenient.

 There are no interest charges and you typically can’t default or overspend on a prepaid card as you might a credit card.
-If you’ve reached the limit of your funds, your purchases will be rejected unless you’re using a type of prepaid card that allows overdrafts or the prepaid card issuer allows you to go over your credit limit.
+If you’ve reached the limit of your funds, your charge will likely be rejected unless you’re using a type of prepaid card that allows overdrafts or the prepaid card issuer allows you to go over your credit limit.
 (Make sure you review the fine print of any card you’re considering so you know all the terms and conditions.)
 Managed carefully, a prepaid card lets you avoid debt and finance charges that a traditional credit card charges.

 There’s no need for a credit check for this type of card.
-No matter how bad — or non-existent — your credit is, if you have cash to load onto a prepaid card, you can probably get one and use it in place of a credit card.
+No matter how bad — or non-existent — your credit is, if you have cash to load onto a prepaid card, you can probably get one and use it in place of a credit card or debit card.

-- You want to give a gift of money.
+- You want to give money as a gift

 - You want to save for a special occasion: Load up a card with money you’ve saved for a trip or a shopping spree.

 You’ll find a variety of offers for prepaid cards using Credit.com’s credit card search tool.
 Keep in mind, the fees for a prepaid card can be steep.
 It’s important to read all the fine print carefully on card offers.
 Compare any fees involved, including monthly maintenance fees, activation fees and ATM use fees.
 If you use a card that lets you spend more than you’ve deposited, you could incur hefty overdraft fees, so make sure you’re aware of what this entails.